Meaford, Ontario: 2001 amalgamation

-In 2001, with the amalgamation of various municipalities in Southern Ontario, St. Vincent Township, Sydenham Township and the Town of Meaford, were amalgamated to form one municipal entity.
+On January 1, 2001, part of a larger municipal amalgamation reorganization in Southern Ontario, St. Vincent Township, Sydenham Township and the Town of Meaford, were amalgamated to form one municipal entity.
 Sydenham Township was named in part for Lord Sydenham, governor of Canada from 1839 to 1841.
 St. Vincent Township was named after the Earl of St. Vincent and Meaford was named after his stately house.
 A township is an area of land (about 15 miles by 12 miles) that is usually divided into 100 acre farms.
 For more than one hundred years the townships of Ontario were municipal entities with an elected council and a reeve.
 Sometimes a small area of a township was separated and incorporated as a town.
 The town was then a separate and distinct municipality.
 This was the case with Meaford in 1874 when it was separated from St. Vincent Township.
 However it ceased to be a town at the time of amalgamation.

 A transition team preparing for the new municipality voted in September 2000 to name it Georgian Highlands, with the name Meaford ranking second.
 Highland Hills, Georgian Shores, Bayview, Trillium, Big Head Valley, Georgian View, Cape Rich, Bay Shore Highlands, Georgian Bay Highlands, North Grey and Queen's Bush were other names considered.

 The council of Georgian Highlands voted 4-3 on 5 February 2001 to change the name of the amalgamated municipality to Meaford, citing confusion with the neighbouring municipalities of Georgian Bluffs and Grey Highlands.
 A by-law to formalize the name change was subsequently passed on 5 March 2001, also by a 4-3 vote.

 Since that time confusion has continued in the use of the name "Meaford".
 At present the name "Meaford" is commonly used in reference to the urban area formerly known as the Town of Meaford, while the name "Municipality of Meaford" is commonly used in reference to the merged region resulting from amalgamation in 2001.